All About Yoga Hand Posture or Hasta Mudras (With Photos)

-If these five elements are in harmony with one another in the body we are healthy.
-Imbalance in these five elements leads to disease.
-The balanced elements cause the body's systems to function optimally.
+If these five elements are in harmony with one another in the body, we are healthy.
+An imbalance of these five elements leads to disease.
+When the elements are balanced, the body's systems function optimally.

-The Hand Postures (I'll refer to them as simply Mudras now on.) start acting immediately.
-An interesting point to note here is that the Mudras of one hand cause improvement in the body's opposite side, that is, the Mudras of the left hand cause improvement in the right side of the body and vice versa.
-These Mudras can be done while walking, sitting, or standing.
-If sitting, we can sit in any position be it Padmasana, Vajrasana, or Sukhasana.
+The hand postures (I'll refer to them as simply mudras from now on) start working immediately.
+An interesting point to note here is that the mudras of one hand cause improvement in the body's opposite side; that is, the left-hand mudras affect the right side of the body and vice versa.
+These mudras can be done while walking, sitting, or standing.
+If sitting, we can sit in any position, be it in Padmasana, Vajrasana, or Sukhasana pose.

-These Mudras should be done everyday beginning with 10 minutes a day, to 30 to 45 minutes, for full effect.
-This duration can be evenly split in two or three sessions.
-The Mudras should be done on empty stomach.
+These mudras should be done every day, beginning with 10 minutes a day, extending to 30 to 45 minutes for full effect.
+This duration can be evenly split into two or three sessions.
+The mudras should be done on an empty stomach.

-While doing Mudras the free fingers have to be kept straight.
+Please Note: While doing mudras, the free fingers must be kept straight.

 1. Gyan Mudra or the Mudra of Knowledge

-Touch the tip of the thumb and the tip of the index (1st finger) together.
-The other three fingers have to be kept straight as shown in the picture.
+Touch the tip of the thumb and the tip of the index (first finger) together.
+The other three fingers have to be kept straight, as shown in the picture above.

-- It helps in meditation and concentration and reduces negativity of the mind.
+- It helps with meditation and can improve concentration and reduce mental negativity.

-- It improves memory, and with regular practice students can improve grades and intelligence.
+- It helps to improve memory, and with regular practice, students may be able to improve grades and intelligence.

-- It aids in alleviating headache, insomnia, hypertension, and anger.
+- It can aid in alleviating headaches, insomnia, hypertension, and anger.

 2. Vayu Mudra or Mudra of Air

-In this Mudra, the tip of the index (1st finger) is touched to the base of the thumb and the thumb comes over the finger with a slight pressure.
-The rest of the fingers remain straight, as in the picture.
+When practicing this mudra, touch the tip of the index (first finger) to the base of the thumb, and bring the thumb over the finger with slight pressure.
+The rest of the fingers remain straight, as in the picture above.

-- By the practice of this Mudra, all vayu (air related affections like arthritis, gout, sciatica, knee pain and gas) are relieved.
-It especially benefits neck and spinal pain.
+- The practice of this mudra helps to relieve all Vayu (air-related affections like arthritis, gout, sciatica, knee pain, and gas).
+It is thought to benefit neck and spinal pain, especially.

-The tip of the middle finger is put at the base of the thumb and the thumb comes over the finger with slight pressure, as shown in the picture.
+When performing this mudra, the tip of the middle finger is put at the base of the thumb, and the thumb comes over the finger with slight pressure, as shown in the picture above.
 The other three fingers are kept straight.

-- If this Mudra is done for one hour daily it can alleviate hardness of hearing.
+- If this mudra is done for one hour daily, it can help alleviate hardness of hearing.

-- Helps bones become strong and is beneficial in heart disease.
+- It helps bones become strong and can be beneficial in heart disease.

-- It strengthens gums and is helpful in throat problems and thyroid disease.
+- It strengthens gums and can help with throat problems and thyroid disease.